GPUOpen-Drivers/pal/doc/process/palCodingStandards.md

 ### Inline Functions

--   Short functions (3-4 statements) may be defined in a header file to be implicitly inlined.
+-   Short functions (3-4 statements) may be defined in a header file to be inlined.

--   The explicit `PAL_INLINE` compiler hint is ***discouraged***.
+-   The `inline` specifier is ***required*** for functions defined in header files that are not implicitly inline to avoid One-Definition Rule (ODR) violations.
+Implicitly inline functions that ***should not*** be defined with the `inline` specifier are
+        - Function templates
+        - Constexpr functions
+        - Functions defined within a class/struct/union definition
+        - Deleted functions
+        - Member functions of template classes that are not full specializations

+-   The `PAL_FORCE_INLINE` compiler directive is ***strongly discouraged*** and ***should not*** be used except in cases where it provably provides a significant benefit.
 In general, rely on link-time code generation and the compiler to do inlining, but this hint ***may*** be used when it provides a benefit.
-It ***should not*** be used with constexpr functions because constexpr implies inline.

--   The `PAL_FORCE_INLINE` compiler directive is ***strongly discouraged*** and ***should not*** be used except in cases where it provably provides a significant benefit.

 > The engineer ***must*** be able to provide performance results, or
 > at least a demonstration that the compiler-generated object code is